 How to Get Involved

 The commitment, vision, skills and abilities of our council members are the basis of success for the Oregon State Rehabilitation Council.
 If you are interested in becoming a member we look forward to hearing from you.
 We encourage you to attend a quarterly meeting, contact our staff, or arrange a meeting with a council member for additional information.
-Review and complete the Executive Appointment Interest form and the SRC Membership Questionnaire.
+For application materials, please contact the SRC office.

 Applications are reviewed by the SRC and after interview and screening, a recommendation vote is forwarded to the Governor's office.
 The Governor makes all appointment decisions.
 Members may serve two consecutive three year terms, however the second term is not guaranteed.
 The Governor's office must approve appointment for the second term.